 Yes.
 You can choose from any of Spectrum's three internet-only plans, as long as they are available in your area.
 However, you will get a better deal by bundling your internet with TV and/or phone services through Spectrum.

 Yes.
-You can easily check your internet speed using the Spectrum Speed Test tool.
-It is possible to test your internet speed using this tool even if you don't currently have Spectrum internet.
+You can easily check your internet speed using the our Speed Test tool.

-Spectrum internet is available in 41 states in the U.S. as well as in some parts of Canada, Puerto Rico, Guam and the Virgin Islands.
+Spectrum internet is available in more than 40 states in the U.S. as well as in some parts of Canada, Puerto Rico, Guam and the Virgin Islands.
 But it's not available everywhere, even within those states and territories.
 You can check if it's available in your area by using our ZIP code tool.

 One of the biggest advantages of Spectrum internet is that it does not impose data caps on any of its plans.